AbdulRahmanAzam/Gear-Of-Wars-Game/README.md

 shows the interaction of fighting jet with it's ghost enemies.

 # Problem Statement

 Many action games lack depth and challenge, often relying on repetitive gameplay and predictable enemy behavior.
-It is very difficult to make different maps of the game.
-As each map is according to the difficulty level.
-This game asks a user to enter username and stores their high scores which is very difficult to make as it requires filing for this purpose.

-//Changed

-Many action games lack depth and challenge, often relying on repetitive gameplay and predictable enemy behavior.
 It is very